Aslan1992/patterns/README.md

-# patterns
+# Design patterns
-Just most popular design patterns with formal code and my personal examples.
+The most popular design patterns with formal code and my personal examples just as I understood them.
-Here it will be added new patterns as soon as I will be knowing new ones.
+Hope it will be added new ones as soon as possibile.